-Carleton Grants fall under the jurisdiction of the Trusts Committee.
-Please refer to the Carleton Fund Grant Guidelines.
-Projects that require a Building Permit or a loan that won’t be retired within one year require separate Diocesan Council approval under Canon 6.
-The terms of the trust require the congregation to contribute an amount equal to the grant in cash or materials.
+Carleton Grants fall under the jurisdiction of the Risk and Governance Committee.
+You can refer to the Carleton Fund Grant Guidelines.
+Projects that need a building permit or a loan that won’t be retired within one year need separate approval from Synod Council under Canon 6.

 - Review the grant guidelines (above)